 Support has been remove for Debian 8 (jessie) and Ubuntu 16.04, if you need them file an issue and I can make a backport.

 The packaged version of Mercury contains a reasonable number of grades for the C backends.
 It does not contain the Java, C# or Erlang backends.
-The included grades are.
+The included grades are:

 Depending on the C compiler some packages use "reg" grades rather than "asm_fast" grades.

-settings) and separated into multiple packages.
+and other settings) and separated into multiple packages.